rackerlabs/support-how-to/content/how-to/aws-marketplace/rackspace-government-cloud-secure-configuration-baseline/index.md

 ---
 permalink: secure-configuration-baseline/
-audit_date: '2021-06-04'
+audit_date: '2021-06-25'
 title: Rackspace Government Cloud Secure Configuration Baseline
 type: article
-created_date: '2021-06-04'
+created_date: '2021-06-25'
 created_by: Stephanie Fillmon
-last_modified_date: '2021-06-04'
+last_modified_date: '2021-06-25'
 last_modified_by: Stephanie Fillmon
 product: AWS Marketplace
 product_url: aws-marketplace
 ---

-In the Amazon Web Services&reg; (AWS) Marketplace, you can subscribe to the Rackspace Government Cloud Secure Configuration Baseline as an Amazon Machine Image (AMI).
+In the Amazon&reg; Web Services&reg; (AWS) Marketplace, you can subscribe to the Rackspace Government Cloud Secure Configuration Baseline as an Amazon Machine Image (AMI).
 The Secure Configuration Baseline is designed to support government cloud workloads.
 The Red Hat&reg; Enterprise Linux&reg; (RHEL) 7.9 operating system is hardened to a Secure Configuration Baseline and Rackspace